JozsefG/salt-node-docker-cluster/README.md

     We are essentially telling salt-master to inject the node minion running in a docker container on minion-01 with a nodejs httpd based webapp that runs on port 3000.
-Once the highstate is complete, the container must be restarted for supervisord to pick up the new config
+Once the highstate is complete, the container must be restarted for supervisord to pick up the new config.

+    Finally, we can verify the restart succeeded by viewing the container's logs.

 ##### Cmds